vtex-apps/store-sitemap/docs/README.md

   }
 }
 ```

-In the response, you'll get the containing information about the number of routes that were saved in the database.
-The department, categories and subcategories routes will be under the `category` property and number of brand routes under the `brands` property.
+The expected response is a `JSON` object containing the number of brand routes under the `brands` property; and the number of department, category, and subcategory routes under `categories`.

-If this query has already been run and there isn't any change it these types of routes you don't need to run again.

 6. Open GraphQL IDE in the admin and select `vtex.store-sitemap@2.x`